aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-textbox/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

     // Create a workbook
     Workbook wb;

-    // Access first worksheet
+    // Access the first worksheet
     Worksheet ws = wb.GetWorksheets().Get(0);

-    // Add text box inside the sheet ws.GetShapes().AddTextBox(2, 0, 2, 0, 80, 400);
+    // Add a text box inside the sheet ws.GetShapes().AddTextBox(2, 0, 2, 0, 80, 400);

-    // Access first shape which is a text box and set its text Shape shape = ws.GetShapes().Get(0);
+    // Access the first shape, which is a text box, and set its text Shape shape = ws.GetShapes().Get(0);
     shape.SetText(u"Sign up for your free phone number.\nCall and text online for free.\nCall your friends and family.");